 20. American Museum of the Moving Image, a fascinating museum in New York

-Finally, the American Museum of the Moving Image (MoMI), is an interactive museum in NYC that you’ll love if you’re a movie buff.
+Finally, the American Museum of the Moving Image (MoMI), is one of the best museums in Queens.
+You’ll love this interactive museum if you’re a movie buff.
 Housed in the former Astoria Studios building, MoMI has about 130,000 items, which makes it the largest collection dedicated to the moving image.

 Here, you can explore galleries and multimedia exhibits focused on digital media and cinema.
 Among the museum’s permanent collection is an exhibition on Jim Henson, creator of The Muppets, as well as a video game gallery.
 MoMI also has two theaters that allow the museum to host regular film screenings and lectures.

 If you find film and cinema to be fascinating, then you’ll love learning about the history, technology, and techniques behind this art form.
-In addition to live-action movies, the museum also focuses on animation, script writing, and movie posters, so there is a ton to see here.
+In addition to live-action movies, the museum also focuses on animation, script writing, and movie posters, so there is a ton to see in this cool place in Astoria, Queens.
 The museum is only open on the weekends, so be sure to get your ticket in advance.